marsmars2069/BESplatformDocs/README.md

 BES: Business Executing Sysytem

 BES is a platform for enterprise management;
-on which there are many management system developed;
+on which there are many management systems developed;
 Enterprise can customize in the current system when using;